ISLAMIC STATE OF AFGHANISTAN

 Kingdom of Afghanistan.
 During the 19th century there was a series of wars with the British Empire, but

-Afghanistan proved difficult to consquer and anyway the British prefered it to remain an independent buffer state
+Afghanistan proved difficult to conquer and anyway the British preferred it to remain an independent buffer state

 between India and Russia.